One Million and Counting:

 Most households did not experience overcrowding in New Jersey from 2015 to 2020.
 However, the Asian population had one of the highest overcrowding rates (4.2%) and severe overcrowding rates (2.1%) compared to other major racial or ethnic groups.
 Among Asian ethnic groups, the Bangladeshi population had the highest overcrowding rate (16.2%) and the Nepalese population had the highest severe overcrowding rate (15.1%).
 On the other end of the spectrum, Taiwanese had the lowest overcrowding rate (0.3%) and Japanese had the lowest severe overcrowding rate (0.7%).

-Note: Overcrowding is defined as more than 1 person per room in the housing unit.
+Note: Overcrowding is defined as more than 1 person but less than 1.5 people per room in the housing unit.
 Severe overcrowding is defined as more than 1.5 people per room in the housing unit.
-The two groups are not exclusive to each other, as overcrowding households include the severe overcrowding households.
+The two groups are exclusive to each other.

 Rent burden was a concerning issue for New Jersey in 2020.
 16.4% of Asian rental households in New Jersey were rent burdened as of that year, and another 16.9% were severely rent burdened.